PiyushChauhan16/MyNamasteReact/Eps2_Igniting_App/readme.md

 - dev dependencies are required in development environment
 - production dependencies are required in production environment

-# Caret vs Tilde
+# Caret vs Tilda
-caret (^) vs tilde (~): with ^ in front of verion, it will upgrade the current version to new version with minor change (i.e. 2.8.1 => 2.8.2) whereas ~ upgrades the current version to new version with major changes (i.e. 2.8.4 => 3.1.0).
+caret (^) vs tilda (~): with ^ in front of verion, it will upgrade the current version to new version with minor change (i.e. 2.8.1 => 2.8.2) whereas ~ upgrades the current version to new version with major changes (i.e. 2.8.4 => 3.1.0).
 It is always safe and recommended to use ^ over ~ as it could mess up the code if some major dependecy is depreciated.

 # node_modules vs package.json vs package-lock.json
 - package-lock.json keep tracks of exact version of packages.